atbcb/usab-uswds/_pages/ict/fria.md

   </thead>
   <tbody class="odd">
     <tr>
-      <td><p style="text-align: left;">Potential increase in employment of people with addressable disabilities.</p></td>
+      <th scope="row">Potential increase in employment of people with addressable disabilities.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Increased ability for people with addressable disabilities to obtain information and conduct transactions electronically.</p></td>
+      <th scope="row">Increased ability for people with addressable disabilities to obtain information and conduct transactions electronically.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Better civic engagement by persons with disabilities due to improved access to information and services on Federal Government Web sites.</p></td>
+      <th scope="row">Better civic engagement by persons with disabilities due to improved access to information and services on Federal Government Web sites.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Greater independence for persons with disabilities who can potentially access information on Federal Government Web sites themselves, rather than having to rely on others to access such information for them.</p></td>
+      <th scope="row">Greater independence for persons with disabilities who can potentially access information on Federal Government Web sites themselves, rather than having to rely on others to access such information for them.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Increased ability for people without disabilities to access information and conduct businesses electronically even when they are limited by their situation, such as in a noisy or low-bandwidth environment or bright outdoors.</p></td>
+      <th scope="row">Increased ability for people without disabilities to access information and conduct businesses electronically even when they are limited by their situation, such as in a noisy or low-bandwidth environment or bright outdoors.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Agency cost savings from reduced levels of mail correspondence and in-person visits.</p></td>
+      <th scope="row">Agency cost savings from reduced levels of mail correspondence and in-person visits.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Improved ability of individuals with vision impairments and other disabilities to evaluate, purchase, and make full use of telecommunications products with the accessibility features they require or prefer to use because of increased accessibility of product documentation and support services.</p></td>
+      <th scope="row">Improved ability of individuals with vision impairments and other disabilities to evaluate, purchase, and make full use of telecommunications products with the accessibility features they require or prefer to use because of increased accessibility of product documentation and support services.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Federal Government access to a larger pool of developers and content creators with required accessibility knowledge and skills because of harmonized standards.</p></td>
+      <th scope="row">Federal Government access to a larger pool of developers and content creators with required accessibility knowledge and skills because of harmonized standards.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Benefits to State and local governments, businesses, and nonprofit entities from harmonization of standards, including potential cost reductions to ICT manufacturers from being able to sell a single line of accessible products and services in public-sector, commercial, and international markets.</p></td>
+      <th scope="row">Benefits to State and local governments, businesses, and nonprofit entities from harmonization of standards, including potential cost reductions to ICT manufacturers from being able to sell a single line of accessible products and services in public-sector, commercial, and international markets.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Intrinsic (existence) value that people with and without disabilities derive from the nondiscrimination and equity values served by Sections 508 and 255.</p></td>
+      <th scope="row">Intrinsic (existence) value that people with and without disabilities derive from the nondiscrimination and equity values served by Sections 508 and 255.</th>
     </tr>
     <tr>
-      <td><p style="text-align: left;">Cost savings to Agencies already complying with the equivalent WCAG 2.0 standards because of the availability of WCAG 2.0 support materials.</p></td>
+      <th scope="row">Cost savings to Agencies already complying with the equivalent WCAG 2.0 standards because of the availability of WCAG 2.0 support materials.</th>
     </tr>
   </tbody>
 </table>